 What is Service Tax?

-This Tax is payable by the provider of Service to the Govt. of India.
-However, the Service Provider can collect this Tax from the Consumer of Service (also referred to as Recipient of Service) and deposit the same with the Govt.
+Service Tax is payable by the provider of Service to the Govt. of India.
+However, the Service Provider can collect Service Tax from the Consumer of Service (also referred to as Recipient of Service) and deposit the same with the Govt.

 Recommended Read: Due Date for Payment of Service Tax